HL7/fhir-sdoh-clinicalcare/input/pagecontent/checking_task_status.md

 ### Checking Task Status

 The Gravity workflow around referrals involves all parties being aware of when relevant Tasks and associated ServiceRequests have been created and/or updated.
 In most cases, the Tasks will reside within the EHR system of the initiating practitioner.
 In this case, the EHR will always be aware when the Task is updated, so the challenge of monitoring Tasks will fall solely on the service delivery organization.
-However, the Gravity workflow also supports Tasks being posted to an intermediary organization that is responsible for managing the referral fulfillment process.
+However, the Gravity workflow also supports Tasks being posted to a CBO's FHIR server or an intermediary organization that is responsible for managing the referral fulfillment process.
 In these circumstances, both EHR and service delivery organizations will need to monitor for changes to Tasks.

 The specific types of events to be monitored for include:
 **Service Delivery Organizations**